-There will be no holiday activity in the Term 2 break.
+the school holiday activity in the Term 3 break

 Horses struggle to pull a field gun from the mud at Flanders.
 National

 Through out history the horse has accompanied soldiers in battle.

 In WWI the main body of the New Zealand Expeditionary Force left for Egypt on16